 7 – Coordinate informal social learning events

 There are plenty of other opportunities to support sharing of knowledge and experiences, discussion and collaboration, whether it be online events (like Live Chats) or face-to-face events (like Lunch ‘n’ Learns).
 L&D has a role as Event Organisers or Event Coordinators.
-[See chapter Facilitate modern social learning experiences]
+[See chapter Offer modern approaches to classroom training]

 8 – Immersive learning technologies open up new experiential learning options

 Learning by doing is how people mostly learn how to do their jobs, but often they need to practise tasks and activities, and sometimes in safe environments.
 New immersive technologies (like Virtual and Augmented Reality) provide new ways of experiencing tasks that are otherwise too costly or unsafe to replicate.
-Learning Experience Designers can create real-world and simulated work experiences.
-[See chapter Facilitate modern social learning experiences]
+[See Support experiential learning]

 9 – Learning campaigns are a form of modern blended learning

 Learning campaigns address the fact that traditional training programmes are ineffective largely because they are time-bound events that focus on learning a lot in very little time.
 Learning campaigns take place over an extended period of time and provide a mix of resources that are sequenced to be released throughout the campaign rather than all at once.
-Learning Campaign Designers create meaningful campaigns.
+Learning Campaign Managers can design and run meaningful campaigns.
 [See chapter Run modern learning campaigns]

 10 – Consider if you really need an LMS